 While 90% of the Fort Worth Botanic Garden is free to the public, you will have to pay a small admission fee to see the fall colors in the Japanese Garden.
 Stroll the garden, the winding paths lead you through tranquil landscapes and water features.
 The Garden consists of 7.5 acres filled with cherry trees, Japanese maples, magnolias, bamboo, bridges, and ponds which are home to over 1,200 Koi fish.

 The garden hosts a fall festival when you can enjoy traditional Japanese dance, martial arts, sword demonstrations, raku pottery and traditional tea ceremonies in the garden.
 Here are a few photos from our trip to see the fall colors this year.

 Scenic Fall drives in DFW

-If you love looking at the fall colors and want to go on a scenic fall drive in the DFW area, here are a couple of best options for seeing the fall colors in the DFW area.
+If you love looking at the fall colors and want to go on a scenic fall drive in the DFW area, here are a few of the best options (including some Texas State Parks) for seeing the fall colors in the DFW/Dallas Fort Worth area.

 Cedar Ridge Preserve